Beginning on Friday, August 20, everyone aged two or older is required to wear a face mask in all indoor spaces, vaccinated citizens included.

 The federal government has also suspended entry from several countries, including the U.K., China, India, and the European Schengen area.

 How safe is to travel to Chicago now?

 Traveling anywhere during the coronavirus pandemic can be risky if you don’t take the necessary precautions.
 And especially now with the more contagious Delta variant spreading around the world.

-As Chicago has seen a rise in COVID-19 cases over the past month, you should be fully vaccinated when visiting the city.
+As Chicago has seen a rise in COVID-19 cases over the past few months, you should be fully vaccinated when visiting the city.

 Masks are required in all indoor areas, while social distancing and disinfecting are recommended.